buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 You can also use the flame to attack, though doing so ends the spell.
 When you cast this spell, or as an Action on a subsequent turn, you can hurl the flame at a creature within 30 feet of you.
 Make a ranged spell attack.
 On a hit, the target takes 1d8 fire damage.

-The spell's damage increases by 1d8 when you reach MP 5, MP 11, and MP 17, but it costs 2 Actions to cast it empowered and 1 Magic Points.
+The spell' \*\*s damage increases by 1d8 when you reach MP 5, MP 11, and MP 17, but it costs 2 Actions to cast it empowered and 1 Magic Points.
 You also need to have taken Magic Adept a number of times equal to the enhancements you want to apply.

 **For each Magic Critical Success** obtained in the Magic Check, you can attack one additional creature without ending the spell.